inform-us/requirements_specifications/informus/rules/Sedation (RASS).md

 1. Patient (i) on mechanical ventilation AND (ii) receiving sedative drugs

 ## Validity (time window) Rules:
 1. O2 delivery device only valid if o2delivery_dt documented within last 6 hours of epoch
+2. Or is this actually vent mode flowsheet?

 ### RASS
 - clinical guideline recommended charting frequency for RASS differs depending on time of day